JENNIFER RICCIO, CHAIR

 SUSAN DUNBAR BLUM, SECRETARY

 Susan received her JD from Vermont Law School and an under graduate degree from Berea College.
 For more than ten years, she has served as the human resources and marketing director at Systems Plus Computers.
 Prior, she had a private law practice in Norwich, VT.
 She breeds Glen of Imaal Terriers.
-Susan is serving her first term.

 VALERIE J. NEVEL, ESQ